Jim Whittaker: Career

+Personal life

+Whittaker divorced his wife Blanche (Patterson) Whittaker in 1971, with whom he shared three sons.
+In 1973, he married Canadian Dianne Roberts, who shared his passion for outdoor adventures.
+The couple had two additional sons, Leif and Joss.
+They lived in Port Townsend, Washington.

-In 1999 Whittaker released his autobiography, A Life on the Edge: Memoirs of Everest and Beyond.
+In 1999, Whittaker released his autobiography, A Life on the Edge: Memoirs of Everest and Beyond.
 His younger son, Leif Whittaker, published My Old Man and the Mountain: A Memoir in 2016, which relates the story of his own summit of Mount Everest, with his parents accompanying him on part of the journey, and with comparisons to his father's Mount Everest experiences.

-Whittaker and his wife, Dianne Roberts, live in Port Townsend, Washington.
-Their children are Joss and Leif Whittaker.
+Jim Whittaker died in Port Townsend on April 7, 2026, at the age of 97.
+At the time of his death, he was survived by his wife, Dianne and three of his five sons.